mlab-upenn/ISP2021-cad2cav/README.md

 Note that this project contains multiple large repositories (Cartographer SLAM, Google OR-Tools) and it might take a considerable amount of time to build for the first time (**~7 minutes on Ryzen 7 3700X, ~17 mins on i7-8550U**).
 It is recommended to use [Ninja over Make](https://ninja-build.org/manual.html#_comparison_to_make) for faster compiling speed. `catkin_make_isolated` is also required for Cartographer SLAM as it contains non-ROS packaged subdirectories.

-4. Developers of this project should also have Unreal Engine 4.23.1 installed in the system.
+4. (*Deprecated*) Developers of this project should also have Unreal Engine 4.23.1 installed in the system.
 From this point onwards, we assume that your UE4 is cloned and installed in directory `${UE4_ROOT}`.
 ```bash
 cd ~
 git clone --recursive https://github.com/shineyruan/unreal_levine_4